cybersokari/allure-report-deployer/README.md

 ---

 ## Key Features
-- **Cloud Storage Integration**: Upload and preserve test results in a Google Cloud Storage bucket.
+- **Cloud Storage Integration**: Save Allure test results and history in a Google Cloud Storage bucket.
-- **Firebase Hosting**: Generate and host Allure reports on a website for easy sharing with stakeholders.
+- **Firebase Hosting**: Auto generate and host Allure reports on a website for easy sharing with stakeholders.
 - **TTL-Optimized Deployment**: Configurable delay before deployment to ensure all test results are finalized.
-- **Custom Firebase Hosting Site**: Override the default Firebase site ID for hosting.

 ---

 ## Requirements
 1. **Google Cloud Credentials**:
-    - Set up a Google Cloud service account with access to your storage bucket and Firebase Hosting.
+    - Set up a [Google Cloud service account](https://firebase.google.com/docs/admin/setup#initialize_the_sdk_in_non-google_environments) with access to your storage bucket and Firebase Hosting.
-    - Download the `GOOGLE_APPLICATION_CREDENTIALS` JSON file.
+    - Download the `service-account-file.json` JSON file that the `GOOGLE_APPLICATION_CREDENTIALS` env will point to.

 2. **Google Cloud Storage Bucket**:
     - A storage bucket to store test results and reports.